allthatjava/boot-example-high-volume-traffic/README.md

-# How to handle high volume traffic in Spring Boot examples
+# A few examples of how to handle high volume traffic in Spring Boot
 1. [Use @Async](#AsyncExample)
 2. [Use @Cacheable](#Cacheable)
 3. [Use Compression](#Compression)